Understanding Cloudy Titles

 As a buyer, forecasting cloudy title issues on potential property purchases is challenging.
 At times, sellers might know about such issues in advance and disclose them early on to save time for everyone involved.
 Nonetheless, conducting a title search on any properties you’re thinking of buying is a standard step in the sales process.

-Sometimes, a cloudy title can be easily overcome by having the seller pay a lien, money owned to a contractor, closing a permit, or getting a quitclaim deed.
+Sometimes, a cloudy title can be easily overcome by having the seller pay a lien, money owed to a contractor, closing a permit, or getting a quitclaim deed.
 However, not all situations are resolved this easily.
-For example, Miami building code enforcement claiming the property is an unsafe structure due to open permits or code violations.
-This can take time and understanding the lis pendens meaning and other cloudy title related terms will give you certainty.
+For example, Miami building code enforcement claims the property is an unsafe structure due to open permits or code violations.
+This can take time and understanding the lis pendens meaning and other cloudy title-related terms will give you certainty.

 To protect yourself in the event of a cloudy title, don’t hinge all your property purchasing hopes on one single property.
 If you have any inclination there may be problems with the title to a property you’ve put an offer on, keep looking until you get the all-clear.